Homepage

 The host of "Cuadrando la caja" calls those who criticize the official suggestion of not eating rice or potatoes "worms."

-Ulises Toirac erupts against the official call to stop eating rice and potatoes: "People in this country don't choose what they will eat."
+Ulises Toirac erupts against the official call to stop eating rice and potatoes: "People in this country don't choose what they eat."

-"There is no economy for a national solution": official TV admits there is no national exit to the agricultural crisis in Cuba
+"There's no economy for a national solution": official TV acknowledges that there is no national way out of the agricultural crisis in Cuba

 BioCubaCafé pays tribute to Guantánamo with luxury coffee that its residents will not see in their cups